Frank A. Mathews Jr.: Later life

 After he left Congress, Mathews was again appointed deputy attorney general of New Jersey and served from 1949 to 1953, after which he resumed the practice of law.

+Death and burial

 He was a resident of Riverton, New Jersey until his death in Camden, New Jersey on February 5, 1964.
 He was interred in Morgan Cemetery in Palmyra, New Jersey.